framp/storry/README.md

 Our main `App` component will receive the state and will pass a portion of it, to the other components which make our application.

+All the other components can be dumb, stateless, pure functions.

 ```javascript
 //components/app/index.js
 import Song from '../song'